Computer Science CV Template (Text Format)

 PROFESSIONAL SUMMARY

 Analytical and solution-oriented Computer Scientist with 7+ years of hands-on experience engineering scalable applications, managing operating systems/IT infrastructure projects, and providing core networking solutions.
-Equipped with a BSc Degree in Computer Science, robust expertise in Java and Python, and proven ability building new IT systems.
+Equipped with a BSc in Computer Science, robust expertise in Java and Python, and proven ability building new IT systems.
 Looking to bring my technical expertise to perform 3rd line support as an IT Support Engineer at SolComms.

 WORK EXPERIENCE